SarvarKh/ofn-wiki/Skylight-setup.md

 ## Create a Skylight OSS account

-First, create an Skylight account for open source at https://www.skylight.io/oss.
+First, create a Skylight account for open source at https://www.skylight.io/oss.
 In the signup form mention that we already have an Open Food Network account for Barcelona and that we need one for your instance.

 ## Provision SKYLIGHT_AUTHENTICATE var